-Preliminary proposals will be reviewed during summer 2012 by a special subcommittee of the Core Curriculum Committee.
-Academic units that have submitted course proposals will be informed during the summer if there are questions about a course proposal and asked to submit revisions.
-In cases where a course is judged to be inappropriate for the core curriculum, the proposal may be rejected and the submitting unit will be provided with an explanation of why the course is not suited for inclusion in the core curriculum.
+Preliminary proposals were reviewed during summer 2012 by a special subcommittee of the Core Curriculum Committee.
+Academic units that have submitted course proposals were informed during the summer if there were questions about a course proposal and asked to submit revisions.
+In cases where a course was judged to be inappropriate for the core curriculum, the proposal was rejected and the submitting unit provided with an explanation of why the course was not suited for inclusion in the core curriculum.

-Final proposals, including required revisions and a complete syllabus, are due on September 7, 2012.
-These proposals will be reviewed by the relevant Component Area Committee.
-Questions related to a core course proposal will be referred to the academic unit that submitted the proposal along with suggestions for proposal revision no later than December 3, 2012.
-Revisions must be submitted no later than March 18, 2013.
+Final proposals, including required revisions and a complete syllabus, were due on September 7, 2012.
+These proposals were reviewed by the relevant Component Area Committee.
+Questions related to a core course proposal were referred to the academic unit that submitted the proposal, along with suggestions for proposal revision, no later than December 3, 2012.
+Revisions must have been submitted no later than March 18, 2013.

 Submittal to the Coordinating Board